PJayB/HTTP/README.md

 - I release this without any promises of functionality or warranty.
 - I'm happy to be contacted if you have problems with any of this code.
-- This code is in no way affiliated with or edorsed by Microsoft.
+- This code is in no way affiliated with or endorsed by Microsoft.

 WebSocket Handshake Hashing: